Flutter v/s Kotlin: Who Will Rule the Cross-platform App Development Market?19, October 2020 | Category: Blog

 Native Apps are apps designed exclusively for one particular platform to utilize the full potential of that platform’s capacity.
 But given the fact that nearly 98% of the mobile app market is dominated by Android and IOS, businesses want to capture audiences on both platforms at a lower deployment cost.
 This has paved the way for a massive increase in demand for cross-platform app development.

-Cross-platform apps drastically reduce efforts, time and cost invested in app development as only one code is required for multiple platforms.
+Cross-platform apps drastically reduce efforts, time, and cost invested in app development as only one code is required for multiple platforms.
 Developers frequently use Flutter UI Framework for this purpose but recently Kotlin Multiplatform is on the rise to becoming developers’ top choice of Software Development Kit.
 In this article, we are going to compare these two and see which one wins the cross-platform app development battle.

 What is Flutter UI Framework?

-Flutter is an open-source framework with UI toolkit that enables developers to build full-fledged native-looking applications for mobile, web, and desktop using a single codebase.
+Flutter is an open-source framework with a UI toolkit that enables developers to build full-fledged native-looking applications for mobile, web, and desktop using a single codebase.
 Developed by Google on Dart programming language in 2017, its architecture includes the Dart platform, Flutter engine, Foundation library, and design-specific widgets.

 Developed specifically with Google’s insights on the technological and market challenges in the industry, Flutter is armed with combating them all and thus emerges as the top cross-platform app development platform.
 Another key distinguishing feature of Flutter is the ability to secure apps with the same level of protection as websites.